AT&T Internet Review June 2026

 -

 Fiber gives the brand real strength AT&T Fiber is still the main reason the overall score lands in the mid 8s.
-It is the higher-quality product in the lineup thanks to stronger speed consistency, lower latency, and a better multi-gig ceiling.
+It is the higher-quality product in the lineup thanks to stronger speed consistency, lower latency, no data caps, and a better multi-gig ceiling.

 -

-Internet Air broadens the footprint AT&T Internet Air helps the brand stay relevant at addresses that cannot yet get fiber, which matters for an overall U.S. ISP score.
+Internet Air broadens the footprint AT&T Internet Air helps the brand stay relevant at addresses that cannot yet get fiber, giving customers a simpler fixed wireless option where the full fiber product is not available.

 -